oss-slu/shelter_volunteers/README.md

 # Application for shelter volunteers to manage their volunteer time

 This application is a work in progress.
 It uses Flask server with a React JS client.
+The application is actively being developed and improved.

 ## Project Overview